Skip to main content

-The Child Vision Center will:
+The Child Vision Center:

-- sophisticated devices to diagnose and monitor optic nerve disease
+- Sophisticated devices to diagnose and monitor optic nerve disease

-- scanners to detect pathology in cataractous and injured eyes
+- Scanners to detect pathology in cataractous and injured eyes

-- monitors to detect and measure corneal disease, thickness and anterior segment pathology
+- Monitors to detect and measure corneal disease, thickness and anterior segment pathology

-- spatial sweep devices that measure vision in pre-verbal children
+- Spatial sweep devices that measure vision in pre-verbal children